thomasjungblut/go-sstables/simpledb/README.md

 `Delete` will remove the value for the given key.
 It will ignore when a key does not exist in the database.
 Underneath it will be tombstoned, which still store it and make it not retrievable through this interface.

+All of the above functions now also exists with their byte equivalents, in case some of the byte sequences can't be converted to a string due to encoding issues.

 As with any embedded database, they are based on an empty directory you supply.
 All the state is contained in that database and opening an existing database in a folder will allow you to continue where you've left off.